Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 Google EEAT Algorithm in summary

-The latest EEAT algorithm release is simply an evolution of Google’s former EAT algorithm that prioritises lived human experience over theoretical advice.
-It effectively puts the real experts in charge – I wonder, is this Google’s answer to the AI craze gripping the content creation world right now?
+Google’s EEAT algorithm is simply an evolution of its former EAT algorithm, which prioritises lived human experience over theoretical advice.
+It effectively puts the real experts in charge—I wonder if this is Google’s answer to the AI craze gripping the content creation world right now?

-In terms of creating content for Google, nothing much has changed.
-Google has always been very clear about its standards for content creators – create high-quality, high-value content, and it will rank highly.
+Nothing much has changed in terms of creating content for Google.
+Google has always been very clear about its standards for content creators: create high-quality, high-value content, and it will rank highly.

 Consistently deliver high-quality, high-value content across your entire website, and Google will recognise that too.